With the desire to manage their switches like servers, NVIDIA Cumulus Linux gave Campaign Monitor freedom and helped reduced complexity and cost.

 The Campaign Monitor operations team leverages its in-house Linux knowledge and has developed Linux-oriented deployment and monitoring solutions across their entire stack.
 As part of their service model, Campaign Monitor used an anycast solution for their DNS service.

 With a strong Linux background and in-house talent, Campaign Monitor evaluated ways to expand Linux across their data centers.
 With Clos layer 3 architecture, Campaign Monitor decided to deploy open networking with NVIDIAⓇ Cumulus® Linux®, a mature native Linux network operating system.
 NVIDIA Cumulus Linux enabled Campaign Monitor to configure and manage their network switches like servers, treating everything in the data center as just another Linux box.

 With Linux across the stack, Campaign Monitor decided to deploy Cumulus Quagga on the host to bring layer 3 benefits all the way down to the host.

 The main criteria for selecting Routing on the Host with Cumulus Quagga included:

-Campaign Monitor leveraged Cumulus Networks to deploy an all Linux modern network architecture, capitalizing on their existing in-house Linux expertise and tools.
-With the desire to manage their switches like servers, Cumulus Linux gave Campaign Monitor freedom, and helped reduced complexity and cost.
+Campaign Monitor leveraged NVIDIA to deploy an all Linux modern network architecture, capitalizing on their existing in-house Linux expertise and tools.
+With the desire to manage their switches like servers, Cumulus Linux gave Campaign Monitor freedom and helped reduce complexity and cost.

 Combining a Clos layer 3 architecture, Cumulus Linux top of rack switch and Cumulus Quagga empowered Campaign Monitor to eliminate layer 2 complexities like spanning tree and dependency on proprietary protocols like MLAG.